 About the Study

-Right now, dermatologists at Oregon Medical Research Center are accepting teen participants for a new clinical research study.
-The study is for an investigational injectable medication for moderate-to-severe atopic dermatitis.
+Right now, dermatologists at Oregon Medical Research Center are accepting teen and adult participants for a new clinical research study.
+The study is for an investigational topical medication for vitiligo.

-If you are age 12 to 17, and have moderate-to-severe atopic dermatitis, you may qualify for a new clinical research study.
-To qualify, you will need to have had atopic dermatitis for at least a year and had an inadequate response to topical medications.
+If you are age 12 or older, and have patches of vitiligo on both your face and body, you may qualify for a new clinical research study.
 By joining the study you will receive:

-- Evaluations of your atopic dermatitis by our dermatologists
+- Evaluations of your vitiligo by our dermatologists

-- Compensation for time and travel to attend study visits
+- Reimbursement for time and travel to attend study visits

 What is the purpose of a clinical study?